pivotal/docs-tas-adapter/troubleshooting.md

 #### Troubleshooting steps and potential solutions

-1. Verify that both the `Secret` and `SecretExport` exist by following steps 3 and 4 in the ["Configure the installation settings"](install.md#configure-installation-settings) section of the installation docs.
+1. Verify that both the `Secret` and `SecretExport` exist by following steps 3 and 4 in [Configure the installation settings](install.md#configure-installation-settings).

 ### Organization not found when creating an org